 To start with, the potential for RES energy generation in Brandenburg's coal mine sites is extremely high.
-The average wind (10%-15%) and solar (10%-12%) availability factors for the Brandenburg State are above the EU average, favouring investments in RES developments.
+The average wind (14.41%) and solar (11.80%) availability factors for the Brandenburg State are above the EU average, favouring investments in RES developments [2].
 Brandenburg is already a forerunner in RES generation.
-With an installed capacity of about 5,500 MW, Brandenburg is the second leading wind power state in Germany (as of 2014).
+With an installed capacity of about 5,500 MW, Brandenburg is the second leading wind power state in Germany (as of 2014) [17].
 Brandenburg also hosts the largest open-field solar parks in the country with up to 145 MW installed capacity.
 Overall nine of the ten largest solar power plants in Germany are located in the region.
-In general, RES projects in former mine sites can aid with the re-employment of the skilled labour from the mining industry, contributing also to regional value creation and creating new job opportunities in trade and research.
+The potential for geothermal energy production is also identified at average 40 W/mK.
+In general, RES projects in former mine sites can aid with the reemployment of the skilled labour from the mining industry, contributing also to regional value creation and creating new job opportunities in trade and research.

 The prospects for tourism growth in the State of Brandenburg are also good.
 The number of arrivals is increasing, the length of stay is satisfactory, the average daily spending is constant, and the number of significant tourist origins is going up.
-The number of nights spent at tourist accommodation facilities in the region will very soon exceed 4 million.
+The number of nights spent at tourist accommodation facilities in the region will very soon exceed 4 million5.
 The demand for Brandenburg has been growing steadily despite the region has not yet an established reputation for its tourism offerings in the domestic and overseas marketplaces.
 Brandenburg has a combination of natural and cultural assets that render the region an attractive destination for families and thrill seekers.
 These include natural parks, aquatic ecosystems (e.g. lakes, rivers, and lagoons), historical structures, museums, local products and gastronomy, and wine routes.